IMTEK-FreiStat/FreiStat-IoT/README.md

 ```c++
 //#define DEBUG
 ```
-* Compile and upload the code using the Arduino IDE or other compatible IDEs (e.g. Visual Studio Code with Arduino extension)
+* Compile and upload the (configured) code using the Arduino IDE or other compatible IDEs (e.g. Visual Studio Code with Arduino extension)
 * Set the correct COM port in the python script
+* Connect the Adafruit/Arduino via USB
 * Run the python script